rpellerin/rpellerin.github.io/content/triathlon-checklist.md

 ## For the transition bike ➡️ running

-- <input type="checkbox" />Two bottles with pure water and isotonic
+- <input type="checkbox" />Two additional bidons with pure water and isotonic

 ## 🏃 For running